Alumni

 Post Doctoral Associate (2014-2017)

-Kevin was a Postdoctoral Associate in the lab working on the NSF grant.
+Kevin was a Postdoctoral Associate in the lab working on our NSF grant focused on Amur honeysuckle and streams.
 He has a PhD from Wright State University where his research focused on ecotoxicology in stream systems focusing on metal pollution of stream benthos.
 His interest in the lab was applying this ecotox framework to the invasion biology of Amur honeysuckle.
 He wrapped up work in the lab in March of 2017 an left to take a leadership position at Pace Analytical Laboratory.

 Email: kevin.custer@wright.edu